Joran van der Sloot: Media coverage at Miguel Castro prison

 In February 2011, Navarro protested a decision by prison officials to deny Radio Netherlands Worldwide permission for a subsequent interview with Van der Sloot.
 Navarro claimed that the ruling was influenced by upcoming general elections.

-A book concerning both deaths, titled Portrait of a Monster: Joran van der Sloot, a Murder in Peru, and the Natalee Holloway Mystery was published in 2011.

 Drug trafficking in Peru

 In February 2021, Van der Sloot was convicted of drug trafficking while serving his sentence in Challapalca Prison in Juliaca.
-He set up a cocaine trafficking operation inside the prison, where a family member of a fellow detainee used sugar beets to smuggle cocaine into the prison in August 2020.
-Van der Sloot proceeded to sell the cocaine inside the prison as well as set up a trafficking network by forwarding packages of cocaine from the prison to other destinations abroad.
+He had set up a cocaine trafficking operation inside the prison, where a family member of a fellow detainee used sugar beets to smuggle cocaine into the prison in August 2020.
+Van der Sloot proceeded to deal the cocaine inside the prison, as well as setting up a trafficking network by forwarding packages of cocaine from the prison to other destinations abroad.
 He was eventually found out by prison officials.

 Van der Sloot had an additional 18 years added to his original sentence.
-He is, however, scheduled for release in 2045 because of Peruvian law prohibiting prison sentences exceeding a maximum of 35 years when not sentenced to life.
+He is scheduled for release in 2045, because of a Peruvian law prohibiting prison sentences from exceeding a maximum of 35 years when the prisoner has not been sentenced to life imprisonment.

 Personal life

 On 4 July 2014, Van der Sloot married a Peruvian woman named Leidy Figueroa, whom he met while she was selling goods inside the prison.
 She was seven months pregnant with his child at the time.
-On 28 September 2014, Figueroa gave birth in Peru.
+On 28 September 2014, Figueroa gave birth to a daughter in Peru.
+By 2023 the couple was divorced.